Growing chillies (Hot Pepper)

 There are many varieties of hot peppers in which lovers are prominent cayenne, habanero, jalapeno, cherry bomb, Anaheim, tabasco, paprika, Thai, chili, ghost, and serrano.

 Hot Peppers varieties of hot environments can also bloom in the shed, but the smaller and thinner varieties grow much better.
-The small variety of peppers also matures very rapidly, where the summer is very short.
+The small variety of peppers also matures very rapidly, when the summer is very short.
 The color of peppers changes from green to yellow, orange, or red, they keep improving vitamins and flavors dramatically in their own way.

 Read also